Audrey Young: Damage and risks in National's leadership contest

 • Neck and neck: Nothing between National and Labour-Greens in latest poll

-Tonight's 1News Colmar Brunton poll should not make tomorrow's decision any easier for the National caucus given that it is almost the same result as Monday's Newshub Reid Research, 29 per cent in Colmar Brunton to 30.6 per cent in Reid's.
+The 1News Colmar Brunton poll should not make Friday's decision any easier for the National caucus given that it is almost the same result as Monday's Newshub Reid Research, 29 per cent in Colmar Brunton to 30.6 per cent in Reid's.

 But it almost certainly will.